OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 - Using `pslist` will list all processes from the doubly linked list that keeps tracks of processes in memory.
 This will include all current processes and terminated processes with their exit times.
 - Using `psscan` will list processes by locating the `_EPROCESS` data structure.
 This can list false positives but it combats [[Malware]] that tries to hide.
 - Using `pstree` will list processes based on the parent process ID using the same technique as `pslist`.
 - Using `cmdline` will list the command line arguments per process.
+Dont need to add PID.

 To inspect the memory layout of a process, we can use the `memmap` plugin can be used.
 - Can be used to output the memory dump of a process to inspect all its details.
 The output is a `.dmp` file.